chelseascriven/chelseascriven/README.md

-- 👋 Hi, I’m @chelseascriven
+* 👋 Hi, I’m Chelsea
-- 👀 I’m interested in web development & software engineering.
+* 👀 I’m a Jr. Full-Stack Software Engineer
-- 🌱 I’m currently learning React, Python, and SQL.
+* 🌱 I have experience in responsive design, React, and Python.
-- 💞️ I’m looking to collaborate on full-stack web applications.
+* 💞️ I’m looking to collaborate on full-stack web applications.
-- 📫 Reach me @ scrivenchelsea@gmail.com.
+* 📫 Reach me @ scrivenchelsea@gmail.com.

 <!---
 chelseascriven/chelseascriven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.